Porter Dollar General store destroyed by fire to be rebuilt with support from Sen. Inhofe

-U.S. Sen. Jim Inhofe this week announced Dollar General’s commitment to rebuild its Porter store destroyed by arson in March.
+U.S. Sen. Jim Inhofe has announced Dollar General’s commitment to rebuild its Porter store that was destroyed by arson in March.

 Construction on the facility at 522 W. Bellaire Ave. is slated to begin in the fall and be completed by mid-spring 2021.